SciLifeLab/TIDDIT/README.md

 TIDDIT uses four different filters to detect low quality calls.
 The filter field of variants passing these tests are set to "PASS".
 If a variant fail any of these tests, the filter field is set to the filter failing that variant.
 These are the four filters empoyed by TIDDIT:

     Expectedlinks
-        The number of discordant pairs/supplementary alignments supporting the variant is less than 60% of the expected number of supporting reads FewLinks
+	Less than 20% of the pairs/reads within the region support the variant FewLinks
         The number of discordant pairs supporting the variant is too low compared to the number of discordant pairs within that genomic region.
     Unexpectedcoverage